vitorecomp/kong-api-client/README.md

 ## Desciption

 This is a sdk, to the Kong Gateway Admin API <https://konghq.com/solutions/gateway/>.
-The implemented endpois are:
+The implemented endpoints are:

 - Services
 - Custumers